Andradev101/musicians-scale-tool/README.md

 Little JavaScript project based on musical theory intervals/scales.

 The algorithm is based on the user's root note choice, and get all possible intervals.
-Then is filters the notes based on the user's highlight method.
+Then it filters the notes based on the user's highlight method choice.
 Which includes all below:

 - Single note;